 When you select the row block, you will see a toolbar showing up on top of it, with several basic editing options.
-In the previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, group, and remove block.
+In a previous chapter we explained the common editing options for all blocks: positioning, duplicate, insert before, insert after, copy style, copy style and link, paste style, and remove block.
+The copy and paste styling options are available with the PRO plans.

 Here are the specific editing options for the row block: